-Note: This presentation is the result of us trying several presentation methods, including keeping the number the same no matter what view/page you are on.
-Far and away, the way it works now (the number displayed = the number of events you will see when clicked) is the best solution.
-It is far more confusing for users to display that there are 50 “athletics” events on the homepage, but then have only a fraction of that number show when they click the filter.
-Since users are unaware of the overall number of events per filter, seeing (25) displayed on the homepage and seeing 25 events listed after clicking will not be confusing even if there are more events posted further down the road.
+It can be more confusing for Users to display 50 “athletics” events on the homepage, but only have a fraction of that number show when they click the Filter.
+Since Users are unaware of the overall number of events per Filter, seeing (25) displayed on the homepage and then seeing 25 events listed upon clicking will not be confusing even if there are more events posted further down the road.

 Changing Your Default Date Range

-1. In your admin dashboard, navigate to Settings > Global options
+1. In your Admin Dashboard, navigate to Settings > Platform Settings > Appearance

 Ordering of Filters

-Filters are sorted by the number of events then alphabetically when the count is the same to ensure that users are shown the most popular/prolific event types first.
+Filters are sorted by the number of events then alphabetically when the count is the same to ensure that users are shown the most popular or prolific event types first.
 It is not possible to change the list to be 100% alphabetic.
-Sorting the entire list alphabetically would cause filters with the highest count to possibly be hidden under show more while other filters without any upcoming events would get a prime spot.
+Sorting the entire list alphabetically would cause Filters with the highest count to possibly be hidden under show more while other Filters without any upcoming events would get a prime spot.

 Here is a list of filters sorted by the default of # of events then alphabetically: